ttr/tld-Leatherworks/README.md

 * Scrape animal hides to get scraped leather
 * Soak scraped leather in tanning to get raw leather down the line

+# DLC is REQUIRED for this mod to work

 Currently, all future plans for this mod have been put on hold, due to data loss.
 Consider the mod finished in its current state.
 If you run into issues, do let me know, thanks